Use marketing to compete effectively for Federal contracts

 The online military industry is rapidly gaining speed as more sales are generated on the web.
 To be successful, businesses marketing to the military need to build a standout brand.

-A skilled copywriter with experience writing about military products and services can help you create effective marketing tools that persuade customers to do business with you.
+A skilled copywriter with experience writing about military products and who understands e-procurement can help you create effective marketing tools that persuade customers to do business with you.

 In the increasingly competitive military marketplace, differentiating one seller from another has become extremely difficult.
 Military sellers must be prepared to change, innovate or fail as the competitive landscape keeps changing.